brunoscardoso/-NodeJS-MeetApp/README.md

 #### Backend Meetup

-This is the final challenge of the Rockeseat course addressing NodeJS, and I thank Rocketseat for providing a great experience during these months.### Instructions:
+This is the final challenge of the Rockeseat course addressing NodeJS, and I thank Rocketseat for providing a great experience during these months.

+This backend is responsible for controlling all the functions of our application on both web and mobile.

+### Instructions:

 In the project directory, you can run: